-Hello friends, in today’s article we will find out how many types of faults can occur in the power system and what could be the cause of these faults and how to prevent them.
+Hello friends, in today’s article we will find out how many types of faults can occur in the power system and what could be the cause of these faults, and how to prevent them.

 Introduction to Electrical Faults:

-The complexity is increasing day by day in all sectors of the electrical energy system such as power generation, transmission, distribution, load system of electricity.
+The complexity is increasing day by day in all sectors of the electrical energy system such as power generation, transmission, distribution, and load system of electricity.
 Defects such as a short circuit in the power system can result in huge losses and reduce the reliability of the electrical system.

 Defects in the electrical system are an uncommon occurrence caused by the failure of devices such as transformers and rotating machines, human errors, and environmental conditions.
 Electrical faults disrupt the flow of electricity, resulting in damage to appliances and the untimely death of humans, birds, and animals.